Haunted Twins

 This was a very different sister than I remembered from the bathtub.
 Her chest wasn't flat anymore.
 Of course I knew that.
 I'd seen her boobs push her shirts out more and more over the last couple of years, but I hadn't thought anything about it.
 Her friends' chests did the same thing.
 Women had boobs, you know?
 They had never been that interesting.

 But now, as I stared at her boobs, with their bubble-gum-pink tips, I was suddenly interested in boobs.
 And then she stood up from pushing her panties down and I saw the fluff of hair between her legs.
 This was something I had been paying attention to.
 Not on her.
 On me.
-I was finally producing a crop of darkish pubes around my cock and balls that I wasn't ashamed of.
+I had produced a crop of darkish pubes around my cock and balls that I wasn't ashamed of.
 It had taken long enough.
 It seemed like all I could grow for years were a few wispy hairs.

 Emily was ignoring me completely as she shimmied into that flapper dress.
 And she did shimmy.
 As she pulled it up over her hips her body moved and her boobs shook like Jell-O shakes before you cut it up into cubes.
 She tugged and pulled and somehow, that dress fit her like it had been designed with her body in mind.